alexeyvolkoff/QHttpServer-Angular/README.md

 	}
 ```
 # Conclusion
-We beleave that WebSockets in combination with Qt's signals/slots facility can be concedered an interesting alternative to classical approches of coding the frontend-to-backend communications like AJAX or REST, especially when it comes to code complexity and reduction of required efforts.
+We beleave that WebSockets in combination with Qt's signals/slots facility can be concedered an interesting alternative to classical approach like AJAX, especially when it comes to reducing the coding effort.
 Hope it helps someone.